 These earbuds use Bluetooth 5.0 firmware which optimizes connection stability and power consumption.
 So long as I kept within the designated 10-meter wireless range, connection consistency was flawless indoors and outdoors.

-To my dismay, Bluetooth multipoint isn’t supported, but the Liberty Air 2 earbuds support both aptX and AAC for high-quality streaming regardless of your preferred operating system.
+To my dismay, Bluetooth multipoint isn’t supported, and even if my laptop was shut while the earbuds were connected to it, they wouldn’t let me connect to my smartphone without reopening my laptop and disconnecting from it.
+However, the Liberty Air 2 earbuds support both aptX and AAC for high-quality streaming regardless of your preferred operating system.
 Another benefit: reduced latency; audio-visual lag is nearly imperceptible when using the Liberty Air 2, which is great for people who stream video from bed or the treadmill.

 How to pair the Anker SoundCore Liberty Air 2